March 18, 2022 by Admin 0 Comments

 Five Common Dental Crown Care Tips

-• Avoid biting down on anything too hard, as this can cause the crown to break or chip.
+- Avoid biting down on anything too hard, which can cause the crown to break or chip.